xajler/dotfiles/README.md

 **PLEASE BE AWARE THIS DOTFILES ARE FOR DVORAK USERS AND NOT FOR QWERTY.**

-And many Dvorak users will find my remappings not to their taste.
+And many Dvorak users will find my remappings not to their taste in nutshell 'hjkl' QWERTY is 'hjks' Dvorak.
+Only 'lL' is swapped with 'sS', other is same as QWERTY.

 ![archlinux](arch.png)